jms-guy/greed/docs/CLI_commands.md

 - `verify`
     - Verifies a user's submitted email address, if verification was skipped during user registration

+- `add-item`
+    - Connect a financial institution to your account

 - `items`
     - Lists a user's item records.
 An item is a link to a financial institution, containing all account records for that institution